gibsonMatt/bioneer/README.md

 Bioneer makes it easy to ask these questions in your terminal, and immediately get a `bcftools` command.

-Bioneer streamlines and optimizes queries to an LLM by using dynamic few-shot prompt engineering to produce high quality results every time.
+Bioneer streamlines and optimizes queries by using dynamic few-shot prompt engineering to produce high quality results every time.
 The only output is a single bcftools one-liner to accomplish your task.